andrewvergun/healthcare-messenger/README.md

 **Healthcare Messenger**

+You can access Healthcare Messenger following the link: **https://healthcare-messenger-yxh1.onrender.com**

 Welcome to the Healthcare Messenger!
 This platform is developed with React for frontend and Node.js Express for backend and is designed to facilitate seamless communication between medical professionals through a robust and user-friendly interface.
 As a Fullstack Developer, I've crafted this application to support a range of features crucial for efficient communication in the medical field.

 **Features**